Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

     node .\ReadDeviceToCloudMessages.js
     ```

+    | **Note**: There seems to currently be a bug in the underlying amqp libraries that may  cause the program to crash immediately with the error shown below.
+If this occurs, simply re-run it until it works.

+    ```bash
+    readdevicetocloudmessages/node_modules/amqp10/lib/frames.js:56
+        stream.write(buffer, callback);
+    ^

+    TypeError: Cannot read property 'write' of null ...
+    ```

 1. Keeping the command prompt or terminal window with the "**ReadDeviceToCloudMessages.js**" program running in it openopen a second terminal window or command prompt window and navigate to the "**./CoffeeClient/node/sendcloudtodevicemessage**" folder.

 1. Open the "**./CoffeeClient/node/sendcloudtodevicemessage/SendCloudToDeviceMessage.js**" file in your editor, and locate the following line of code: